mka281/linux-server-configuration/README.md

 </VirtualHost>
 ```
 - Enable new virtual host `sudo a2ensite catalog`
 - Restart the Apache server with `sudo service apache2 restart`

+## Additional Resources
+- How To Deploy a Flask Application on an Ubuntu VPS [https://www.digitalocean.com/community/tutorials/how-to-deploy-a-flask-application-on-an-ubuntu-vps]
+- How To Secure PostgreSQL on an Ubuntu VPS [https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps]
+- Thanks to [iliketomatoes](https://github.com/iliketomatoes) for a helpful README.